lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 2
 **Action Speed:** Standard

 Make an attack.
-The target gets –2 to armour class.
+Reduce your threshold to get a critical by 2 during that attack.

 ## Pinning Shot